Paul Cooke (rugby league): Hull FC

+Hull Kingston Rovers

-On 19 April 2007, BBC Look North (East Yorkshire and Lincolnshire) announced that Cooke was to walk out on Hull F.C. to join cross city rivals Hull Kingston Rovers.
-Cooke was born in East Hull where Hull Kingston Rovers are based and supported the club as a youngster.
+On 19 April 2007, BBC Look North (East Yorkshire and Lincolnshire) announced that Cooke was to walk out on Hull FC to join cross city rivals Hull Kingston Rovers.
+Cooke was born in East Hull where Hull KR are based and supported the club as a youngster.
 He played his last game for Hull F.C. against Bradford that night.
-The saga was based around Cooke's frustration at being on a lower wage than other established stars at Hull F.C.
-Asking the board for a pay rise, the request was denied.
-With Hull F.C. refusing to increase his pay, Cooke walked out on Hull F.C. and signed with Hull Kingston Rovers.
+In his autobiography many years later, Cooke revealed that he was unhappy with the club for failing to honour an agreement that they would apply for his testimonial in 2008.

 On 23 April 2007, it was announced that Cooke had signed a three-and-a-half-year deal with Hull Kingston Rovers, taking effect immediately.
 The Rugby Football League (RFL) initially blocked this transfer stating that his registration remained with Hull FC.
 Some confusion followed amid allegations that he had never signed his contract with Hull FC, despite local media reports at the time to the contrary.
 However the move went ahead and he duly turned up playing for Hull Kingston Rovers the following week.

-In November 2007, a RFL tribunal found Cooke guilty of misconduct for approaching Hull Kingston Rovers while still under contract to Hull F.C.
+In November 2007, a RFL tribunal found Cooke guilty of misconduct for approaching Hull Kingston Rovers while still under contract to Hull FC.
 His punishment included a ban that ruled him out of the first six games of the 2008 season.

 Following the tribunal decision Hull F.C. chief executive James Rule said "We will now take time to consider our next steps with regard to potential future civil action" suggesting the Cooke transfer saga may be far from over.
-However it appears to have died down, and by the end of the 2009 season Cooke had settled into the Hull Kingston Rovers team, making a major contribution to his team's next two Super League finishes of 7th and 4th.
+However, it died down, and by the end of the 2009 season Cooke had settled into the Hull Kingston Rovers team, making a major contribution to his team's next two Super League finishes of 7th and 4th.

+Wakefield Trinity

-Wakefield Trinity signed Cooke from Hull Kingston Rovers until the end of the 2010–11 season, the 28-year-old /, who made a controversial move from Hull F.C. to Hull Kingston Rovers in 2007, had been out of favour at Hull Kingston Rovers that season.
+Wakefield Trinity signed Cooke from Hull Kingston Rovers until the end of the 2010–11 season, the 28-year-old /, had been out of favour at Hull Kingston Rovers that season.
 Cooke made his début with Wakefield against Salford on Sunday 21 March 2010, and made his full début in the 36–16 defeat at Warrington, and his first full home game when Wakefield Trinity won 19–6 against neighbours Castleford.

 Cooke had the option to earn a deal for next season, whether that was at Wakefield Trinity or another club.

+Doncaster RLFC

-On 12 January 2012 Cooke signed for Championship 1 side Doncaster, after fans and sponsors agreed to pay half his salary.
+After spending a year away from rugby league for personal reasons, Cooke signed for Championship 1 side Doncaster RLFC in January 2012, after fans and sponsors agreed to pay half his salary.
 He combined playing for the club with a full-time job in their development department.
 He also signed as a backs coach for Doncaster Knights, the town's rugby union club, for the 2013/14 season.